The Best Georgia Beaches You Need to Visit

 The island of Sapelo is known and protected for its rich ecological zones, and Nanny Goat Beach is nestled within them.
 An ideal location for strolling, communing with nature, beachcombing, watching birds, and watching sunrises and sunsets.

-Gray’s Reef National Marine Sanctuary, one of the largest near-shore reefs in the Southeast, is nearby Nanny Goat Beach.
+Gray’s Reef National Marine Sanctuary, one of the largest near-shore reefs in the Southeast, is near Nanny Goat Beach.
 This reef is located 16 miles off the eastern shore of Sapelo.

 You will need a permit of state tourism to visit this island and no motor vehicles are allowed.
 You will have to visit the beach by aircraft or ferry, and the beach is 3 miles from the ferry station.